 - • Travel to remote areas

-How does UV purification work?
+How does ultraviolet disinfection work?

-A UV system is made up of a chamber that encapsulates the quartz sleeve that protects the UV lamp.
+A UV water purifier is made up of a chamber that encapsulates the quartz sleeve that protects the UV lamp.
 The UV lamp contains little beads of mercury that vaporize and fuel the lamp to emit UV radiation.
 One or two O-rings, held in place by the glad nut (or cap), hold the quartz sleeve to the chamber and keep water from leaking.

-UV water purification deactivates:
+A UV water purifier deactivates: